Tutorial 3

 # submit it to the database

-function above.
-Using this cursor, we can query the table using standard SQLite syntax to check that the data was correctly inserted.
+Now, let's query the table to check that the data was correctly inserted.
 Here we obtain the names, UTC start times, and locations of all the entries in the deployment table.

 Adding audio files ¶